 January, the month that marks the start of a new year is part of the tourist season in Kerala which starts from October and lasts until March.
 The weather is modest during January and is considered as the perfect for planning your Kerala tour.
 Know the list of best places to go in Kerala during January.

-Head to the hills and spend some time in Munnar the perfect destination to those who loves the cool climate and the mountains.
+Munnar in January offers the best climate for tourist planning their visit to Kerala.
+Head to the hills of Munnar and spend some time in Munnar the perfect destination in Kerala to those who loves the cool climate and the mountains.
 It is an idyllic abode to those who love to be away from the busy city life and also prefers to have some adventure.
-The sprawling tea and spice plantations, picturesque valleys and the lush greenery makes Munnar a perfect place to have a family tour as well as a romantic destination for honeymooners.
+The sprawling tea and spice plantations, picturesque valleys and the lush greenery makes Munnar a perfect place to have a family tour as well as a romantic honeymoon getaway.

 Normally you could explore the wild beauty of Eravikulam National Park (please note the park will be closed either in the month of January or February due to calving season of Nilgiri Thars) , trek to the Anamudi Peak (highest in South India), click pictures at the Top Station, enjoy the waterfalls at Chinnakanal, and boat riding at Mattupetty.

 Visit Thekkady to have an amazing time with a trekking through the Periyar Tiger Reserve, or take a boat ride and get a chance to see the wild animals close in their natural habitat.
 The place also offers bamboo rafting and other adventurous activities.

 Apart from Munnar there are many hill stations in Kerala like Ponmudi, Wayanad, Vagamon, Kumili, Peerumedu, Nelliyampathy etc...
 They too serve as ideal locations for your vacation.
 It is not just the hills of Kerala which have a pleasant weather during the month of January the plains also have a lot to offer.